 Traders can approach the cryptocurrency market with many different strategies.
 One of the more common ones is „buying the dips“.
 This refers to the effort of buying a cryptocurrency for a low price rather than buying it when it’s high.
 While most traders are afraid to practice this, it is generally safer to trade the dips than just buying a coin with everyone else, when it’s trending.
 To master this technique, firstly we need to establish when it can be said that it is truly safe to “buy the dips”.

 How to determine the dip level

 The most complicated as well as important key factor in this strategy is determining the dip level.
 As there are many approaches to go around the most suitable time to buy the dips.
-Some people are of the idea to go all in when they see a price of a certain cryptocurrency falling down, without realizing how much it can actually drop.
+Some people are of the idea to go all-in when they see a price of a certain cryptocurrency falling down, without realizing how much it can actually drop.
 I am not of this opinion and I think it is better to wait a while until the price settles or even moves again in the upward direction.
 To determine the dip level we have to observe historic prices and establish support levels.
-To do that you can use price charts on our website.
-Feel free to study the image below to see how buying dips can look like.
+To do that you can use price charts available at about CoinDesk.com.
+Feel free to study the image below to see what buying dips can look like.

 Set buy order

 One of the most convenient ways to buy the dips is by setting a buy order.
-This function will buy for you a cryptocurrency when it reaches your predetermined price level.
+This function will buy you a cryptocurrency when it reaches your predetermined price level.
 Most companies, unfortunately, do not include this tool in their offer.
-From the listed companies above, only IQ Option has it.
-Plus500, as well as Markets, have, however, price alert function that notifies you via an SMS or an email when an asset price reaches a certain price.
-Nevertheless, it is still just a notification, the trade itself has to be executed by you.
+From the regulated crypto brokers we tested and compared, we know that eToro and IQ Option both have this feature.
+Other companies often have, however, a price alert function that notifies you via an SMS or an email when an asset price reaches a certain price.
+That said, it is still just a notification, the trade itself has to be executed by you.